lucaasrojas/pokedex/README.md

 ## Development considerations

-- MaterialUI for the styling
+- MaterialUI for the styling and the mayority of the components to save time
-- Testing Library
+- Jest / Testing Library
--
+- There are a few tests to show how I use to solve them
+- Context API was implemented in order to have the pokemons list available for the entire project and prevent props drilling
+- The new pokemon modal is very simple to show the main idea, it is possible to increase the fields but it will be redundant for this case
+- The custom pokemons are shown above the main grid to give the more importance and make visible the diference

 ## Available Scripts